The home of UK patient safety: the leading annual meeting for those at the forefront of safety, quality and clinical excellence

 1. Learn from Award-winning projects: Lightning talks and interaction with shortlisted and winning organisations from the Patient Safety Awards, enabling you to replicate their results

-5. Year-round content: Stay tuned for details of webinars, interviews and additional content to benefit you and the wider Patient Safety community
+4. Year-round content: Stay Webinars, interviews, case studies and additional on-demand content to benefit you and the wider Patient Safety community

 Key themes for 2026

-1. PSIRF Implementation and impact: Moving beyond reporting to meaningful learning, and translating this insight into safer care
+1. Transforming safety culture: Moving beyond reporting and blame to meaningful learning, and translating this insight into safer care, embedding PSIRF and identifying priorities from the new Quality Strategy

-3. Digital, data and AI: How emerging technologies can support earlier detection of risk, and how to avoid introducing new safety hazards along the way
+3. Digital, data and AI: How emerging technologies can support earlier detection of risk and optimise processes to allow more time for staff to provide direct high-quality patient care

-5. Safety under pressure: Exploring how to protect patients when demand outstrips capacity, and finding ways to reduce harm in crowded, high-risk settings
+5. Safety under pressure: Exploring how to protect patients when demand outstrips capacity, and providing better support and pathways for vulnerable patient groups, safeguarding patients from falling through the cracks

 " As a result of the James Reason Lecture, I connected with the UK Sepsis Trust as constant infections are experienced by more than half my support group and many are becoming antibiotic resistant.
 As a result the charity is featuring one of our members stories in their Sepsis Voices section of the website to help raise awareness "